 “The problem is that we’ve never really told the project’s story, and that’s been a mistake,” the partner told us.
 “We’re failing to talk about the project’s why and assets, which not only confuses clients, but it also makes us look like everyone else.
 What can your team do for us?”

-We told them that they needed a Brand Narrative.
+We told them that they needed an Organizational Narrative.

-A Brand Narrative is a storytelling tool that makes it possible to convert all of a brand’s value elements – the promises it makes to its clients – into a narrative that is easy to tell and remember, reaching the brand’s strategic audiences within minutes.
+An Organizational Narrative is a storytelling tool that makes it possible to convert all of a brand’s value elements – the promises it makes to its clients – into a speech, pitch or story that is easy to tell and remember, reaching the brand’s strategic audiences within minutes.

-Earlier this year I spent a week in Aguascalientes to help Pedro and his team develop and manage their Brand Narrative.
+Earlier this year I spent a week in Querétaro to help Pedro and his team develop and manage their Organizational Narrative.
 First, on Tuesday morning, we met and jotted down the brand’s most important elements:

 - How was it born?
 What is the project purpose?

 - What need does it solve?

 - What makes it different from its competitors?